 Chronic bursitis is treated the same as acute bursitis, except that splinting and rest are less likely to help, and range-of-motion exercises are especially important.
 Rarely, the bursa needs to be excised.

 1. Challoumas D, Biddle M, McLean M, et al: Comparison of treatments for frozen shoulder: A systematic review and meta-analysis.
 JAMA Netw Open.
 3(12):e2029581, 2020. doi: 10.1001/jamanetworkopen.2020.29581.
 PMID: 33326025; PMCID: PMC7745103.

 The usual causes of bursitis are injury and overuse, but infection and crystal-induced disease are possible.

 Withdraw bursal fluid to diagnose bacterial or crystal-induced bursitis when the olecranon or prepatellar bursa is affected or when there is warmth, redness, tenderness, and pitting edema.

-Treat most cases with rest, high-dose NSAIDs, and sometimes intrabursal corticosteroid injection.
+If no infection is present, treat most cases with rest, high-dose NSAIDs, and sometimes intrabursal corticosteroid injection.